Literature and Mathematics

-- Pigs will be Pigs A family of pigs is out of food, go on a money hunt, and collect money.
+- Pigs will be Pigs A family of pigs is out of food so they search their home for money.
+They collect a variety of money.
 How much do they have, can they eat out, and how much change will they get back?

-- Ten Pennies for Candy A child has the problem affording candy for a group of friends with ten pennies.
+- Ten Pennies for Candy A child has the problem of wondering what candy is affordable with ten pennies for a group of friends.
 A solution is modeled in the book.

 - Alexander Who Used to Be Rich Last Sunday Make a chart of where the money went.